alessandrov/taxiway-signs/README.md

-## Sample single page application, no backend provided, I developed it for a company in the taxiway signs sector.
+## Sample single page application I developed for a company in the taxiway signs sector.
+No backend provided.

 ### Prerequisites